E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: Conclusion

 \section{Conclusion}

 Fast and accurate docking methods are vital tools for small molecule drug research and discovery.
-This work propose \method{}, an end-to-end equivariant network for protein-ligand docking. \method{} predicts the docked ligand pose through a feature extraction -- coordinate refinement pipeline.
+This work proposes \method{}, an end-to-end equivariant network for protein-ligand docking. \method{} predicts the docked ligand pose through a feature extraction -- coordinate refinement pipeline.
 Geometry-consistent protein, ligand and pair representations are first extracted by \encoder{}.
 Then the ligand coordinates are iteratively updated by a context-aware E(3)-equivariant network.
-Empirical experiments show that \method{} is competitive against state-of-the-art blind docking methods, especially so when ligand pose post-optimization is not applied.
-Interesting future directions include: modeling the protein backbone/side chain dynamics to better capture the drug-target interaction, and exploring better ways of feature extraction, geometry constraint incorporation and coordinate refinement.
+Empirical experiments show that \method{} is competitive against state-of-the-art blind docking methods, especially without post-optimization of the pose.
+Interesting future directions include: modeling the protein backbone/side-chain dynamics to better capture the drug-target interaction and exploring better ways of feature extraction, geometry constraint incorporation and coordinate refinement.